chromeos/chromeos.dev/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+### Pull Request Titles

+Pull request titles should start with one of the following emoji, whichever best describes the primary changes happening in the PR:

+- 🐎 - Performance improvements
+- 🐛 - Bug fix
+- 🆕 - New feature
+- 📝 - Documentation/content change
+- ♻️ - Refactor
+- 📌 - Dependency Change
+- 💎 - User/Developer Interface/Experience change

+Optionally, one of the following scopes should be included in parenthesis after the emoji.

+- `site`
+- `functions`
+- `build`
+- `tests`
+- `content`

+Title should have a space between either the emoji and the start of the title, or the clothing parenthesis of the scope and the start of the title.
+There should be no space between the emoji and the opening parenthesis of the scope.
+We have automation in place to check your PR titles to help you out.

+All together a PR title should look something like this:

+- `🐎 Improve performance of everything`
+- `📌(build) Update build tool version`

 ## Bugs or Feature Requests

 Thanks for your feedback!
 For bugs or features for Chrome OS itself, please [file a defect](https://bugs.chromium.org/p/chromium/issues/entry?template=Defect+on+Chrome+OS) on the Chromium bug tracker and follow-up there for updates.
 For the chromeOS.dev site, [file an issue in this repo](https://github.com/chromeos/chromeos.dev/issues/new/choose) and a team member should reply shortly.
 Please follow these best practices when filing an issue here for us: